 Compatible with Windows 11, 10, 8.1, 8, 7, Vista, XP (all editions, 32-bit and 64-bit) and Server 2022, 2019, 2016, 2012, 2008, 2003 (including 32/64-bit, R2/SBS/WHS).

 How to capture Windows 10 image using Sysprep

 Make sure that all the required computers are on the same network, and all client computers support PXE boot (if not, exclude it please).

 The disk sequence numbers for storing system in target computers must be the same.
 Move out other disks and only keep the destination disk.

 4. Here you can see the status for all client computers.
-Once a computer connects to AID successfully, you can get "Client computers connected".
-Click I confirm all the client computers which need to be deployed are online when all the client computers are connected.
-Then click Next.
+Once a computer connects to AID successfully, you will get "Client computers connected".
+When all the client computers are ready, check I confirm all the... and click Next.

 a.
 Choose Browse to find your system image.